I Love Walking In France

 Moissac

 Three days after leaving Cahors, you’ll arrive in Moissac.
-If you find yourself looking forward to another rest day, then this beautiful town steeped in history is a good choice—particularly if your visit falls on the weekend when the markets are in full swing.
+If you find yourself looking forward to a rest day, then this beautiful town steeped in history is a good choice—particularly if your visit falls on the weekend when the markets are in full swing.

 Be sure to set aside an hour or two to visit the cathedral and adjoining cloister.
 Audio guides, available from the Tourist Office behind the church, provide a detailed commentary of the architecture and the delicate carvings.
 The cloister was completed in 1100 and the seventy-six capitals adorning the columns are believed to be the oldest in the world.